lizhophardt/CFP-Funding-Tool/DEPLOYMENT.md

 # Quick Deployment Guide

-This guide provides quick and dirty deployment options for the Chiado xDai Airdrop Service.
+This guide provides quick and dirty deployment options for the Gnosis Chain xDai Airdrop Service.

 ## Prerequisites

 - Node.js 18+ installed
 - Docker installed (for containerized deployment)
-- A Chiado testnet wallet with xDai for airdrops
+- A Gnosis Chain wallet with xDai for airdrops
 - Your wallet private key (without 0x prefix)
 - A secret preimage for hash validation